 When running a test with several engines, you can:

-- Filter the list of engines (for example by status or scenario) to focus your troubleshooting efforts on a specific area of the test.
+- Filter the list of engines (for example by status, scenario, results received, or execution errors) to focus your troubleshooting efforts on a specific area of the test.

 - Select logs from multiple engines and download all of them at once.